 Changing the Economics of Leak Detection

-Affinity Water, serving 3.6 million people in south-east England, has partnered with HWM to target significant reduction in leakage rates using PermaNET+ fixed network telemetry.
+Affinity Water, Britain’s largest water-only utility serving 3.6 million people in south-east England, has partnered with multi-utility monitoring and telemetry specialist HWM to target significant reduction in leakage rates using PermaNET+ fixed network telemetry.

 “Using the HWM PermaNET+ solution, we can continuously monitor 25 per cent of our network, identifying leaks in a matter of hours, rather than the days it takes using conventional techniques and technologies,” said Drew Ritchie, managing director of wholesale operations at Affinity Water.